leoarnold/puppet-cups/README.md

 ##### Attributes (all optional)

 * `default_queue`: The name of the default destination for all print jobs.
 Requires the catalog to contain a `cups_queue` resource with the same name.

+* `packages`: An array with the names of all packages needed to install for CUPS and `ipptool`.
+Use `[]` to disable automatic package management.
+OS dependent defaults apply.

+* `services`: An array with the names of all CUPS services to be managed.
+Use `[]` to disable automatic service management.
+OS dependent defaults apply.

 * `queues`: This attribute should only be used for [Hiera lookup](#using-hiera).